 - The 59th Session of the CND, March 2016, during which final preparations for the UNGASS will be made.

-A more detailed schedule of UN sessions, meetings and activities leading up to UNGASS will soon be available online.
+A more detailed schedule of UN sessions, meetings and activities leading up to UNGASS is available here.

 Civil society engagement